 Newsletter Sign Up

 Farmin’ Brand, LLC is the parent company of the organization.
 Everything falls under Farmin‘ Brand.
-Farmin’ Brand owns and operates Prospect Farms, Farmin’ Exchange, Capital Creamery, future Farmin’ retail outlets, and the Farmin’ Creative Campus (Farmin’s production facility)
+Farmin’ Brand owns and operates the 60 acre Prospect Farms, Farmin’ Exchange, Capital Creamery, future Farmin’ retail outlets, and the Farmin’ Creative Campus (Farmin’s production facility)

 Farmin’ Exchange is the wholesale division of Farmin’ Brand.
-Local products including produce, dairy, meats, seafood, bakery, kitchen, deli and cheese are all sold and distributed to local food outlets.
+Local and regional products are sold and distributed to local food outlets.
 This includes restaurants, country clubs, catering companies, grocery outlets, farm stands, and other food outlets.

 Farmin' Retail Outlets